 |Google VP of Search User Experience is Now VP of Location Services|

-Location based advertising is the future of Google advertising and Google is betting hundreds of millions of dollars on it.
-Android will be the smartphone platform for distribution of content and local ads on smartphones and tablets.
+Location-based advertising is the future of Google advertising and Google is betting hundreds of millions of dollars on it.
+Android will be the smartphone platform for the distribution of content and local ads on smartphones and tablets.
 We believe Android will ultimately be a huge success but Google needs to enforced stricter standards for wireless reception and coverage.
-In order for consumers to have a great experience consuming content on their phones in local places they must have quality WiFi, 3G or 4G data connections.
+In order for consumers to have a great experience consuming content on their phones in local places, they must have quality WiFi, 3G, or 4G data connections.
 Apple and Google have the power to enforced more quality controls and provide solutions to fixing coverage problems that the carriers fail to provide.
-Marissa must be an evangelist for Google promoting the need for open solutions to fix coverage problems such as open spectrum, WiFi and white space solutions.
+Marissa must be an evangelist for Google promoting the need for open solutions to fix coverage problems such as open spectrum, WiFi, and white space solutions.
 There are still hundreds of millions of dead zones in the US and carriers will only fix those which are profitable.

-For the last decade we have been asking ourselves when will wireless reception and network congestion improve throughout major cities.
+For the last decade, we have been asking ourselves when will wireless reception and network congestion improve throughout major cities.
 Dead zones have improved slowly but data congestion is now a huge problem on cellular networks trying to stuff too much data through voice networks that don't scale.
-Therefore, we think free or ad supported WiFi will be as ubiquitous as water in a few years as soon as the incumbent carriers and FCC gets out of the way of innovation.
-Entrepreneurs and companies like Google have the power to improve wireless experiences for millions of people but don't have the legal or licensing authority to do it with unlicensed spectrum.
+Therefore, we think free or ad-supported WiFi will be as ubiquitous as water in a few years as soon as the incumbent carriers and FCC gets out of the way of innovation.
+Entrepreneurs and companies like Google have the power to improve wireless experiences for millions of people but don't have the legal or licensing authority to do it with an unlicensed spectrum.

-Google is one of the only companies that has the financial scale to bring disruptive change that is needed by the telecom industry.
-Quality consumer experiences require fast data connectivity on 3G, 4G or WiFi.
-However, most business do not provide quality WiFi connections or free WiFi to their customers because they are not incentivised to do so.
-Google, Apple and Microsoft are some one of the only companies that could provide free WiFi hotspots or ad supported white spaces.
-Location based advertising is highly dependent on quality 4G coverage that is lacking inside of buildings, homes, malls and restaurants.
+Google is one of the only companies that have the financial scale to bring disruptive change that is needed by the telecom industry.
+Quality consumer experiences require fast data connectivity on 3G, 4G, or WiFi.
+However, most businesses do not provide quality WiFi connections or free WiFi to their customers because they are not incentivized to do so.
+Google, Apple, and Microsoft are some of the only companies that could provide free WiFi hotspots or ad-supported white spaces.
+Location-based advertising is highly dependent on quality 4G coverage that is lacking inside buildings, homes, malls, and restaurants.

 So what is the solution to fixing coverage for millions of wireless customers who cannot get heard by their carriers?
 Is it femtocells, white spaces or super WiFi?
 Can businesses be empowered to fix coverage in remote areas and inside of buildings?
-Time will tell and unfortunately the FCC is taking about a decade to provide businesses with the white space frequencies in local markets to make this happen.
-Soon, we will have a database of what frequencies are available and entrepreneurs can go to work creating new businesses, jobs and revolutionize and industry.
+Time will tell and unfortunately, the FCC is talking about a decade to provide businesses with the white space frequencies in local markets to make this happen.
+Soon, we will have a database of what frequencies are available and entrepreneurs can go to work creating new businesses, jobs, and revolutionize and industry.